Tixl Price Tops $0.0610 on Major Exchanges (TXL)

-Tixl (TXL) traded up 1.8% against the US dollar during the 24 hour period ending at 21:00 PM Eastern on June 10th.
-Tixl has a total market capitalization of $4.09 million and $78,883.00 worth of Tixl was traded on exchanges in the last day.
-One Tixl coin can currently be bought for approximately $0.0610 or 0.00000140 BTC on exchanges.
-Over the last week, Tixl has traded 15.6% higher against the US dollar.
+Tixl (TXL) traded 1.8% higher against the dollar during the twenty-four hour period ending at 12:00 PM Eastern on June 16th.
+During the last seven days, Tixl has traded up 15.6% against the dollar.
+One Tixl coin can now be purchased for approximately $0.0610 or 0.00000140 BTC on popular cryptocurrency exchanges.
+Tixl has a total market cap of $4.09 million and approximately $78,883.00 worth of Tixl was traded on exchanges in the last 24 hours.

 - JUMPN (JST) traded 54% lower against the dollar and now trades at $5.46 or 0.00018651 BTC.